expo/expo/docs/pages/workflow/ios-simulator.md

 ### The CLI seems to be stuck when opening a Simulator

-Sometimes the iOS simulator doesn't respond to commands to open.
-If it seems to be stuck on this prompt, you can open the iOS simulator manually (`open -a Simulator`) and then in the macOS toolbar choose Hardware &rarr; Device and select an iOS version and device that you'd like to open.
+Sometimes the iOS simulator doesn't respond to the open command.
+If it seems stuck on this prompt, you can open the iOS simulator manually (`open -a Simulator`) and then in the macOS toolbar, choose **Hardware** &rarr; **Device**, and select an iOS version and device that you'd like to open.

 <ImageSpotlight alt="Hardware > Device toolbar in Xcode" src="/static/images/open-simulator-manually.png" />